-In 2007, new front and rear stainless steel bumpers were added, headlights were upgraded, markers, stop tail and directional lights were upgraded to LED”s.
+In 2007 the conversion started.
+New front and rear stainless steel bumpers were added, headlights were upgraded, markers, stop tail and directional lights were upgraded to LED”s.
 The driver and passenger seats are Ultra leather, passenger seat has power foot rest, dash loaded with monitoring complete with engine, generator, suspension monitoring gauges (think airplane), color rear camera which can be turned on at any time.
 The interior has an air locked entry door, Corian counter and table tops with blue accent carpet, lighted pantry and wardrobes and mood lighting hidden above the windows.
 In the front of the coach is a Flex steel couch/bed along with a recliner and ottoman.
-A two person table and two chairs are adjacent to the galley.
+A table and two chairs are adjacent to the galley.
 The galley has a full sink, hot water dispenser, two burner electric stove, and microwave/convection oven.
 You will find two single beds in the rear.
 There is room to replace the singles with a queen turned across the width of the coach.
 (Not all decorative furnishings in the pictures come with the coach.)
-There is a large bath with surface mounted basin and a generous shower.
+There is a large bath with surface mounted basin and a home sized shower.
 Pleated day/night shades cover each window.
 Flooring is laminate with Fatmax insulation throughout.
 Monitored heated bays (2) contain a 105 gallon fresh water tank, 85 gallon gray and 85 gallon black water tank.
-Seland marine macerator pump system through lawn hose and the usual valve and RV hose for use at campground dump station.
+The gray and black water exit with a Seland marine macerator pump system through a lawn hose.
+The usual valve and RV hose for use at campground dump station are also in place.
 After draining the tanks a valve will drain all water, by gravity from the water lines.
 The carpeted front bay is wide open for storage and the second bay, with the exception of a second fuel tank is also open and carpeted as well.
 There is a large awning stretching between the front and back wheels.
 A small awning opens above the entry.
 Docking lights help back-up into a campsite in the dark.
 This is an all-electric bus, no propane appliances or tanks to fill.
 A 3,000 watt trace inverter/charger (24 volts to 120 volts) powers the front A/C (new in 2015), ice maker, the front TV (amplified external antenna), and 5.1 stereo surround system and a 120 volt outlet in the front of the bus.
 The 12 volt house batteries power the all LED interior lighting with separate dimmers, separate AC/DC marine breaker panels with volt/amp meters and breakers to protect each circuit.
 The covered front and rear ceiling vents (Fantastic), and a large home style refrigerator with a separate freezer section is also 12 volt powered.
 You need not be parked level for the refrigerator/freezer to cool effectively.
 An Aqua Hot three zone diesel boiler with separate zone thermostats provides the heat and feeds dash defrosters.
 The boiler and fan are both 12 volt powered.
 Hot water is provided by a marine water heater using 120 volt shore power.
 There are six no maintenance batteries (two in 2014 and four in 2016) to start the engine and run the Trace inverter.
 Three house batteries, gel like with no maintenance, provide the 12 volt electrical needs.
 A charger, hooked to shore power, keeps the house batteries charged while a second alternator maintains the starting and inverter battery bank.
 These batteries were installed in January, 2014.

 The front steering tires are new in 2015, while the rear duals were installed in 2012.
 The rear tag axle tires are about 80 %.
 A spare tire, no wheel, is located behind the front bumper.
 The coach has air suspension and a very smooth ride.
 The wheels have balancers attached and never need balancing.
 Black vinyl covers for the tires come with the bus.
 Each year a tire dressing that protects the tires was applied.
 The steering is tight and the coach goes straight down the road.
 It is almost car like.
 You will not be disappointed.
 All of the air bags have been replaced since 2012.
 The suspension also has a leveling feature that allows you to let air out of any of the four airbags to level the bus, if you wish.

 Do you remember all of the, primarily tour buses, that have made the news recently with engine fires?
 You are very safe if that happens because the engine room and generator bay are protected by an automatic fire suppression system.
 And should the engine start to overheat, especially with a toad behind you, there is a radiator spray that the driver can activate to cool things down.
 Tire blowouts have also been in the news.
 This coach has "Tire Minders" on all wheels.
 The tire temperature and pressure are transmitted to a small monitor in the driver’s area viewable and also with warning alarms.
 The engine is an 8V92 Turbo Detroit Diesel with Jacobs bake and an Allison five speed automatic transmission with overdrive.
 The engine was rebuilt in 2011 due to effects of overheating towing up a large grade.
 A 15kw Martin diesel generator with turbo wired for 240 volts is mounted on a slide out for easy maintenance.
 Overhauled in 2012 the generator is located in one of the bays under the bus.
 The generator sits on rubber cushions to dampen vibration with insulation to reduce the sound.
-This is a powerful unit and it will run all three of the Penguin A/C units and everything electrical, when traveling or dry camping.
+This is a powerful unit and it will run all three of the A/C units and everything electrical, when traveling or dry camping.

 There are some minor items that you may choose to have repaired: